Browse MacDonald, Mantle, Marshall, Maugham, McKenny, McMeekin, McMurtry, Miller, and more

 $100.00

 [Armed Services Editions] Maugham, W. Somerset.
-The Summing Up.
+The Moon and Sixpence.
 NY, Armed Services Editions, n.d.
 (1944), first edition thus, wrappers.
 Softcover.
-No. N-14 in this important series, "the autobiography of his mind," issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Stamp of the San Francisco Fleet Library Exchange, solid very good.
-JD34343
+No. E-128 in this important series, a novel that paralells the life of Gauguin, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+Very good.
+JD36323

 [John Steinbeck] Mayes, Herbert R. (editor).
 An Editor's Treasury.
 NY, Atheneum, 1968, first edition, dust jacket.
 Hardcover.
 Two volumes with publisher's slipcase, includes The Joads of California, an excerpt from John Steinbeck's The Grapes of Wrath, pages 601-604, not recorded by Goldstone & Payne or Morrow, also includes everyone from Aristotle to Zweig.
 Some wear to slipcase, fine.
 JD29683